dapphub/dapple/doc/chain.md

   Successfully deployed!
 ```

-If we look now at our stats (`dapple chain status`) we see that our block height
+If we look now at our stats (`dapple chain status`), we see that our block height
 increased by one block.
 Also when we execute our test again to test the new
 balances, we see that the money is gone!
 ```
+$ dapple test --report
 Testing...

 IntegrationTest